gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/new_media_literacy.md

 ### Posted by JL

-[FMyLife](http://www.fmylife.com/) is a participatory online activity where people can anonymously post a short story about an unfortunately event in their life.
+{{% resource_link "fa69f128-ee09-4b9f-9ebd-74bc699e75ff" "FMyLife" %}} is a participatory online activity where people can anonymously post a short story about an unfortunately event in their life.
 Here is an excerpt:

 > *"Today, I saw an elderly man fall in a crosswalk, so I jumped off my bike to help.
 As I helped him across, the light turned green.
 At that point I noticed my phone had fallen out of my pocket in the street and was run over by several cars.
 I then watched across a 6 lane street as someone stole my bike.
 FML"*